bitonic-cjp/lightning-rfc/12-payment-protocol.md

 # Protocol specification
 TODO
-* Feature bits, for extensibility
-* Maybe let this be an extension to the regular peer protocol, so a node only has to keep a single port open
 * Offer multiple partial onion routes, in case some fail
 * Full-featured replacement invoices, signed by both parties
 * X.509 data